 - Authors of a 2019 meta-analysis concluded that olive oil in a Mediterranean diet might improve features of metabolic syndrome, such as inflammation, blood sugar, triglycerides (fats in the blood), and low-density lipoprotein (LDL), or “bad” cholesterol.
 In contrast, it appears to increase levels of high-density lipoprotein (HDL), or “good” cholesterol.

-Check out N4L Extra Virgin Olive Oil, straight from our partner farm in Calabria, Italy.
+Check out N4L's Extra Virgin Olive Oil, straight from our partner farm in Calabria, Italy.
 We have been to the lush orchards of 200+ year old olive trees.
 We know they are produced with no synthetic chemicals and true first press production.
-For a real Extra Virgin Olive Oil, that is so good you can taste the difference.
-The good stuff and nothing else!
+A real EVOO, that is so good you can taste the difference - the good stuff and nothing else!

 - Arpita Basu 1, Sridevi Devaraj, Ishwarlal Jialal.
 Dietary factors that promote or retard inflammation, Arterioscler Thromb Vasc Biol.
 2006 May;26(5):995-1001